Raymond Braun: Early life and education

 Braun grew up in Toledo, Ohio, a city in Northwest Ohio.
-Braun graduated from Stanford University cum laude with a Bachelor of Arts in Science, Technology, and Society and a Master of Arts in Media Studies and Journalism.
+Braun graduated from Stanford University with a Bachelor of Arts in Science, Technology, and Society and a Master of Arts in Media studies and Journalism.
 He received the J.E.
 Wallace Sterling Award for Scholastic Achievement from Stanford's School of Humanities and Sciences.

 In the documentary State of Pride, which Braun hosted and produced, he discusses how his upbringing in Ohio influenced his decision to pursue a career in media.
 He credits the internet and news media with exposing him to diverse stories that shaped his perspective and inspired him to study the impact of media and technology on culture at Stanford University.
 This interest later informed his work in content creation aimed at engaging and inspiring others.

 Career

-Braun is an endurance athlete, journalist, and sports broadcaster.

-Media Appearances

-Braun has appeared as a journalist and commentator on all four major U.S. television networks—NBC, CBS, ABC, and FOX.
-His television appearances include segments on The Today Show, Morning Joe, CBS News, The Tamron Hall Show, Nightline, and CNN.

-Endurance Sports

-He set a world record in 2023 as the first person to complete seven triathlons on seven continents in seven consecutive days.
-Known as the "World Triathlon Challenge," the effort aimed to raise awareness and funds for mental health programs while honoring his personal recovery journey from OCD.

-That same year, Braun participated in the Bosphorus Cross-Continental Swim, an open-water race organized by the Turkish Olympic Committee, where he swam from Asia to Europe.

-Continuing his endurance pursuits, he completed the Abbott World Marathon Majors in 2024, serving as a guide for Chris Nikic, who became the first person with Down syndrome to finish all six races in the series.
-Their journey was featured in a mini-documentary produced by the Abbott World Marathon Majors.

-Before his endurance sports career, Braun worked in marketing at YouTube and Google.
-In 2013, he developed and implemented YouTube's first LGBTQ+ marketing campaign, "#ProudToLove," which gained millions of views and widespread support.
+Braun worked in marketing at YouTube and Google.
+In 2013, he developed and implemented YouTube's first LGBTQ+ marketing campaign, "#ProudToLove," which involved turning the YouTube logo into a rainbow.
 He later became the LGBTQ marketing lead for Google and YouTube.

-Collaboration with Dwayne "The Rock" Johnson

-In 2023, Raymond Braun hosted Fuel Something Bigger, a national tour and documentary storytelling series presented by Dwayne "The Rock" Johnson's ZOA Energy.
-In an interview with CBS News, Braun described the series as showcasing individuals making significant contributions to their communities, alongside prominent athletes, with a focus on destigmatizing conversations around mental health.